-Overview – Collaborative Leadership Coaching involves collegial, partnership coaching in which the coach and educational leader are focused on jointly working together to raise and improve the level of educational leadership skills.
-During these two-way conversations, the coach engages the educational leader in collegial, collaborative conversations to address leadership issues or initiatives and develop a plan of action by directing and guiding the conversation.
-The coach provides support and works with the educational leader collaboratively to jointly develop plans to improve performance.
-This approach and coaching role are different from that of the Reflective, or Directive Leadership Coaching.
+Overview – The Collaborative Leadership Coaching micro-credential requires that the practitioner demonstrates proficiency of all essential outcomes and research-based subskills.
+These include facilitating collegial, partnership coaching skills in which the coach and educational leader are focused on jointly working together to raise and improve the level of educational leadership skills.
+These two-way conversations, will demonstrate the coach engaging the educational leader in collegial, collaborative conversations to address leadership issues or initiatives and while developing a plan of action, directing, and guiding the conversation while ensuring shared analysis and decision-making.
+The practitioner demonstrates their ability to provide support while working with the educational leader collaboratively to jointly develop plans to improve performance and work with the educational leader to strategize in co-developing plans to improve performance.

 Essential Outcomes – Collaborative Leadership Coaching includes the following four identified essential outcomes:

-Part 3.
-Self-Analysis of the Skill – Complete a written analysis of your video artifact to self-assess the inclusion of the essential outcomes of collaborative leadership coaching.
-Use a scripting technique or narrative summary to demonstrate to the assessor how you have shown evidence of ALL essential outcomes.
+Videos must include time stamp and use a short scripting technique or narrative summary to demonstrate to the assessor how you have shown evidence of indicated essential outcomes.

-Part 4.
-Reflection – Submit, in writing, a summary of your experience of reflective leadership coaching (500-word minimum) to highlight and provide specific examples of how you applied the four components of Collaborative Leadership Coaching.
-This could include topics covered and how you supported the school leader and worked collaboratively to develop a plan to improve.
-Include a reflection about the impact of this skill on your professional practice and how you will continue to apply it in the future.
+Submit, in writing, a summary of your experience of Collaborative Leadership Coaching (500-word minimum); highlight and provide specific examples of how you applied the four components of Collaborative Leadership Coaching.
+This could include topics covered and how you supported and coached the educational leader and worked collaboratively to develop a plan to improve.
+Include a reflection about the impact of these skills on your professional practice and how you will continue to apply it in the future.